 Formally appointed Delegates from every country in the world may attend.
 Each country may have no more than three Delegates.
 Most Delegates come from the professional association in that country for example: International Association of Administrative Professionals (IAAP), the International Management Assistants (IMA) or the Association of Administrative Professionals New Zealand Inc (AAPNZ).
 However some countries do not have an administrative professional association or their association does not wish to participate.
 Then an individual may apply to be a country Delegate.
 The Delegate Credentialing Form (in both Word and PDF) must be fully and properly completed before being submitted to the Chairman of the WASummit Advisory Council for acceptance and all criteria must be met, including sending through a photograph.

-The next WA-Summit is the 11th and is in Wellington New Zealand on 30, 31 August – 1 September 2020.
+The next WA-Summit is the 11th and will be held in Wellington New Zealand in May 2021.

 The WA-Summit is an international platform where peer-to-peer discussions are held on relevant topics which impact those working in the administrative profession.
 Hear from Delegates who attended the 10th WA-Summit in 2018 (Why Attend?).

 It provides an opportunity for each individual administrative professional to be heard and contribute to the recognition of their work as a profession.
 For the individual their participation is called for through responding to surveys and ensuring their country is present to represent their views.

 The discussions at a WA-Summit lead to outcomes which includes research to support those outcomes such as: the reports from the 2015 discussions: International Credentialing, International Networking and International Position Titles and from the 2018 discussion a White Paper on the Image of the Profession is being developed.
 The outcomes also lead to the development of tools of value to the administrative professional such as the new Skills Set Matrix being developed, templates to assist with personal and professional development and valuable information and tools to assist with the management of workplace harassment.